 Doctor shopping is one of the hallmark behaviors of people with an SUD involving prescription medications.

-People who are facing prescription drug abuse will often go to many different doctors or clinics to get multiple prescriptions.
+People who are facing prescription drug misuse will often go to many different doctors or clinics to get multiple prescriptions.

 Shopping for doctors is also made easier through the lack of adequate data sharing, hampering a clinic’s ability to discover where else the client has been in seeking care.